LordDashMe/wordpress-scaffolding/README.md

   - You can check the wordpress download releases here: https://wordpress.org/download/releases/

-- <b>Optional:</b> If you are not lazy to install wordpress on your own you can skip this.
+- <b>Optional:</b> If you are lazy to install wordpress on your own, you can follow the instruction below.

   - To install specific wordpress version you can use the command below, but make sure you are in the root directory of you project: